aghorpade/smarttest/README.md

-# smarttest
+# AutoTest
-smart test - api testing using zerocode
+Smart and Automated way of testing API.